Search

 npm install

-This will download and install all the required packages listed in the project’s package.json file.
+This downloads and installs all the required packages listed in the project’s package.json file.

-Open the index.js file and replace the placeholder with your valid CE.SDK license key:
+Open index.js and replace the placeholder license key with your valid one.

 const config = {